dirtman/ibapi/doc/ibapi.md

 where OBJECT is one of

-> a alias authzone cname fixedaddress grid host mx txt ptr url
+> a aaaa alias authzone cname fixedaddress grid host mx txt ptr url

 and OPERATION, for all but the "grid" object, is one of